The Worst is Behind China

 The Eurozone is Being Kicked While it’s Down

 The Eurozone was under pressure well before anyone fell ill from the novel coronavirus.
 The Greek debt crisis threatened the viability of the European Union, as the IMF has been forced to bail it out.
 Strict austerity measures have been mandated as part of the EU bailout.
 That said, Greece may never be able to pay back its debt.
-As the coronavirus crisis adds insult to injury, a default is allchina will benefit from the coronavirus but inevitable.
+As the coronavirus crisis adds insult to injury, a default is all but inevitable.

 Greece is just one problem the Eurozone is forced to contend with.
 Brexit, the UK’s attempt to leave the EU, has been an ongoing problem still without a solution.
 The uncertainty hanging over the Brexit negotiations has given China an opening to partner with the UK.
 Boris Johnson, the UK’s newly elected prime minister, wants the post-Brexit UK to be a technology hub.
 To realize this vision, the UK needs a 5G network.
 Enter China.
 Despite allegations of state-sponsored spying, China’s controversial telecom company, Huawei, has been given the green light to build parts of the UK’s 5G network.
 We can expect China to try to continue building its relationship with the UK as the Brexit process continues.